Matteo1Colella/ingsw2022-AM11/README.md

 | 4 player game   | 🟢 |
 | Keepalive       |🔴|

+## Running

+Open a terminal and go to the project target directory.
+Once there, execute this command:

+*java -jar AM11_server.jar*

+Then open another terminal, go to the project directory and digit

+If you want to use the CLI: *java -jar AM11_cli.jar*

+If you want to use the GUI: *java -jar AM11_gui.jar*

 ## Test cases

 | Package    | Tested Class    | Class       | Method        |      Line       |